pfroysdon/reading_rack/README.md

 # Technical Papers

 ## Machine Learning and Artificial Intelligence
-The technical papers that I have read are organized in [this folder.](https://github.com/pfroysdon/reading_rack/tree/main/aiml)
+The technical papers that I have read are organized in [this folder.](https://github.com/pfroysdon/reading_rack/tree/main/ml)

+- [Foundation Models](https://hai.stanford.edu/news/reflections-foundation-models) seem to be the next wave.
+I am presently reading their [214 page report](https://crfm.stanford.edu/assets/report.pdf) and I will provide my findings.

 ## Medical Journals and Papers
 The medical papers that I have read are organized in [this folder.](https://github.com/pfroysdon/reading_rack/tree/main/med)